GIALaboratory/gialaboratory.github.io/report-results/changelog/index.md

 ### Changed

-- Enhances enum documentaiton.
-Enum help now provides values with its meaning.
+- Meanings for enum values is available in the [Reference Documentation](https://gialaboratory.github.io/report-results/reference/).

 ## 2020-12-01